pic

 Osteoarthritis services offered in Amarillo, TX

 Osteoarthritis usually appears after age 40, but it can begin at a much younger age if you suffer a joint injury.
-Constantine K. Saadeh, MD, FAAAAI, FACP, FACR, Nicole Davey-Ranasinghe, MD, FACP, FACR, and the Allergy A.R.T.S. team in Amarillo, Texas, diagnose and treat osteoarthritis in people of all ages.
+Constantine K. Saadeh, MD, FAAAAI, FACP, FACR, and the Allergy A.R.T.S. team in Amarillo, Texas, diagnose and treat osteoarthritis in people of all ages.
 They create personalized care plans that combine essential lifestyle modifications with medications to ease your symptoms.
 Call the office today or book online for treatment that helps you enjoy life with less joint pain.

 What causes osteoarthritis?